SeanLimHH/DNS-Monitoring-With-Machine-Learning/README.md

 This value determines length of all sequences of characters that are seen, as to which, a huge huge huge vocabulary builds upon.

-### Note

-When you first run Real Time Scans (DNSRealTimeScans.py), it will take some time to build the Random Forest Classifier.
 After building, it should save the classifier as RandomForestDomainNameClassifier.joblib in the root.

 I have the file locally.
 It was too large to be uploaded on GitHub, hence is omitted im this remote repository.